stevenhuyn/NBA-2K77/README.md

   <img src="Images/RopeIter2.png" width="500">
 </p>

 However, this made it so the rope did not attach to the hook or the gun.
 We wanted a function to modify the amplitude of the Sine wave when it is closer to both ends.
 Partically we were looking for a function that passed through the origin and approached a asymptote.
+The function that ended up having these properties was a variant of the hyperbola.

 <p align="center">
   <img src="Images/RopeGraph.png" width="500">